vrchatapi/vrchatapi-dart/vrchat_dart_generated/doc/InviteApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **updateInviteMessage**
-> BuiltList<InviteMessage> updateInviteMessage(userId, messageId)
+> BuiltList<InviteMessage> updateInviteMessage(userId, messageType, messageId)

 Update Invite Message

 Updates a single Invite Message and then returns a list of all of them.
 Admin Credentials are required to update messages of other users!
 Updating a message automatically sets the cooldown timer to 60 minutes.
 Trying to edit a message before the cooldown timer expires results in a 429 Too Fast Error.
+Message type refers to a different collection of messages, used during different types of responses.  * `message` = Message during a normal invite * `response` = Message when replying to a message * `request` = Message when requesting an invite * `requestResponse` = Message when replying to a request for invite

 ### Example
 ```dart